junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest25/SPN-Cursed-lips-whole-novel.md

 >
 > "Information," the angel corrected him flatly.
 >
 > Dean huffed a small laugh, shifting his eyes away.
-"So you think if you find this dud, he's just gonna spill God's address?"
-He kept his tone light, and walked past Cas, went to pick up his knife and washcloth from the sink.
+"So you think if you find this dude, he's just gonna spill God's address?"
+He kept his tone light, and walked past Cas, went to pick up his knife and washcloth from the sink, having his back facing the angel.
 >
+> It was like the most exhausting choreography, a constant dance around each other, like neither of them could bear stand still and look at the other for more than a minute.
+>
 > Cas didn't turn around.
-"Yes," he said stoically, the plan was already there, he just needed Dean to help, to cooperate.
-He panned out the plan, "because we are gonna trap him and interrogate him."
+"Yes," he said stoically.
+The plan was already there; he just needed Dean to help, to cooperate.
+And for once, he didn't want to trick or manipulate Dean into doing anything, like he did last year about some Heaven's order; he *wanted* Dean to really *want to* help him -- he needed him to.
 >
+> Cas panned out the plan, "because we are gonna trap him and interrogate him."
+>
 > Dean paused on the work in his hand that was halfway cleaning his knife, and turned back at him.
 "You're serious about this."
-The lightness vanished from his voice.
+The light joking tone vanished from his voice.
 >
-> Castiel turned around to face him.
-His face dead serious.
+> Castiel turned around to face him, his face dead serious.
 His eyes were as steady and... deadly (which was just another term for suicidal in his case, in Dean's mind) as the day he pushed Dean to the wall of the Beautiful Room before cutting his arm open for the sigil.
 And Dean recognized it with a shiver through his spine.
 >
 > "Yes," Cas pronounced simply.
 >
 > Dean let go of the washcloth in his hand, stepping toward the angel slowly, with the freshly cleaned blade waving in his right hand.
-His gut twisted, Dean realized, but he didn't know why.
-It must be the way Cas stared at him right this moment, the same heated look before his eyes asking *Do you trust me?
+His gut felt all twisted and wrong, tangling together like a big sick chunk, Dean realized, but he didn't know why.
+It must be because of the way Cas stared at him right this moment, the same heated look when his eyes were asking: *Do you trust me?
 I'm ready to die for you.
-Is this what you want?* And Dean didn't have a second to pause and really think it over before answering with a nod, before realizing the meaning of his nod.
+Is this what you want?
+You ask, and I will die for you.* And back then, Dean didn't have a second to pause and really think it over before answering with a nod, before realizing the meaning of his nod.
 >
 > That day, he could have died -- he should have; Sam could have died; and Cas actually died, before all of them were magically brought back to life.
-He nodded at that time, telling Cas (without himself really knowing what he's asking, or rather, he did, but he didn't want to think about it too hard) *Go, die for me.*
+He nodded at that time, telling Cas (without himself really knowing what he's asking, or rather, he did, but he didn't want to think about it too hard): *Go, die for me.* And this unbelievable angel did.
 >
-> Dean paused before Cas, frowning with disbelief. *Is today a replay of that again?
-Are they going to die for some big bullshit cause again?* He thought, and he didn't have to ask to know the answer.
-It was the same look, same whirling shadow in his dark eyes.
-Cas's blue eyes were almost black now, and the lines on his face were tightened.
+> Dean forced his feet to move toward Cas, standing before him, frowning with disbelief. *Is today a replay of that again?* His mind asked. *Are they going to die for some big bullshit cause again?* And he didn't have to ask to know the answer.
+It was the same look, same whirling shadow in his dark eyes, same almost suicidal determination.
+Cas's blue eyes were so dark and harsh that they were almost black now, and the lines on his face were tightened.
 His lips thinned to a line.
 >
+> *Why is he just always so eager to die for any cause he determined?* Dean thought, and the realization almost made him want to laugh at the sarcasm. *Why is he so extremely like him, like the Winchesters?*
+>
 > Dean's eyes flickered across his face, treading through his eyes to his lips, and he had to force out a laugh to release the weight on his chest before he was able to speak again.
 Dean heard himself saying, "So what, I'm Thelma and you're Louise, and we're just gonna hold hands and sail off this cliff together?"
 His mind decidedly *not* wandered to the fact that *Thelma and Louise*, if anything, was probably *the* most classic road movie with same-gender characters that were most definitely *not* having romantic feelings with one another.
 It was just a story with two people dying together at the end of a long and fucked trip -- exactly what they were, weren't they?
 >
 > Cas just stared at him, frowning in aching confusion.
 Dean didn't know what he was waiting for exactly.
 >
 > He shut his eyes for a long second and let out an exhausted exhale, walking away from the angel to put his knife into his half-sorted duffel bag.
 "Give me one good reason why I should do this."
 He chose to say instead, his back to Cas.
-It was not a rejection per say, but close enough.
+It was not a rejection per say, but close enough. *Just so he wouldn't have to watch -- or worse, assist -- the angel to willingly die for some random cause again.*
 >
 > Cas turned to him.
 "Because you're Michael's vessel and no angel will dare harm you," he answered dutifully.
-The strategic reason might be the easiest to pass for "one good reason" to persuade Dean, Cas reasoned quietly.
+The strategic reason might be the easiest to pass for "one good reason" to persuade Dean, Cas reasoned quietly inside his head.
 >
 > Dean was stiff for a second halfway putting the rest of his gears into his duffel bag.
-He looked at Cas, a flash of hurt flicking through his eyes.
+He looked at Cas, a flash of hurt flickering through his eyes.
 "Oh, so I'm your bullet shield," Dean managed, trying hard not to let disappointment seep through his forced smirking voice, but his eyes were already glistening without permission.
 He really didn't know what he was expecting to hear from Cas -- that *he needed him?
-It wasn't like a freakin' angel would really need* him *for anything, was it?*
+It wasn't like a freakin' angel would really need* him *for anything, was it?
+He was just happened to be Michael's vessel, so fucking handy and useful.*
 >
-> That was when he sensed the said angel took the last step's distance he placed between them and talked into his face, slowly, quietly, one word at a time, "I need *your* help, because *you* are the only one who'll help me."
+> He decidedly tried to look away, to move away from the angel, to push down the bubbling pressure that was rising rapidly in his chest, and that was when he sensed from the periphery of his eyes that Cas took the last step's distance he placed between them and forced him to look at him in the eyes, talking right into his face, slowly, quietly, one word at a time, "I need *your* help, because *you* are the only one who'll help me."
 >
 > The darkened eyes were so blue again when they looked into Dean's.
-The eyes that could express all the human language without saying a word was giving the same irresistible power, saying its own speech: *I have no one, now, Dean.* His eyes were visibly pleading, *I lost everything for you.
+The eyes that could express all the human language without saying a word was giving the same irresistible power, saying its own speech: *I have no one now, Dean.* His eyes were visibly pleading, *I lost everything for you.
 I couldn't go back to Heaven.
 I was hunted.
 I would be killed again.
-I need your help, because you are the only one I have.*
+I need your help, because you are the only one I have.
+Without your help, I will lose, and I will die again.
+Please.*
 >
 > The angel's eyes were the sharpest blade made of broken glass, the color of glacier at the fringe of an avalanche, the shade of ocean in the eve of a storm.
-They were bright and dark, they were desperate and hopeful, they were bleeding and hurt, so pained and broken, yet they bored into his soul as if sprout growing from the dark and reaching desperate from a hint of sunshine through a crack.
-Cas looked at him, as if *he*, a mere human with no power and a broken, traumatized past, was the sunshine.
+They were bright and dark, they were desperate and hopeful, they were bleeding and hurt, so pained and broken, yet they bored into his soul like sprouts and vines growing from the dark and reaching desperate to a hint of sunshine through a crack.
+Cas looked at him, as if *he*, a mere human with no power and a broken, traumatized past, was the sunshine, was the sole hope and faith of *an angel*.
 Dean found himself petrified by those eyes, captured by the depth and emotions in them.
 He was breathless under the stare.
 He would do anything for him just so the bleeding pain in those eyes could stop breaking his heart.
 >
 > "Please," Cas finished, voice heavier than any time before.
 >
-> Dean swallowed, feeling his lips all the way to his throat were as dry as desert.
+> Dean swallowed, feeling all the way from his lips to his throat were as dry as desert.
 He ran his tongue over his lips.
 >
 > "All right, fine," he softened, eyes lingering on the angel's lips, waiting to see the curve lifting slightly at the good news.
 >